Situational sexual behavior

-Many people change their sexual behaviour depending on the situation.
+Many people change their sexual behavior depending on the situation.
 For example, men and women in university may practice bisexuality only in that environment.
 Experimentation of this sort is more common among adolescents, both male and female.
-Common terms for this trend include "heteroflexible", "BUG" (Bisexual Until Graduation), or "LUG" (Lesbian Until Graduation).
+Common terms for this trend include "heteroflexible", "BUG" (Bisexual Until Graduation), or "LUG" (Lesbian until graduation).

 - More information on this topic is available at [ Wikipedia:Situational_sexual_behavior ]